In this guide we will provide a comprehensive breakdown to simplify Microsoft Teams licensing in order to integrate Phone System.

 Communication Credits provide a monthly pool of minutes that can also be used for PSTN phone calls, if all your Calling Plan minutes get used before the beginning of the next month.
 If you want toll-free numbers for Audio Conferencing, auto attendants, or call queues, you will need to set up Communications Credits.

 Sometimes people in your organization will need to use a phone to call in to a Teams meeting instead of their computer.
-You can add Audio Conferencing to your Office 365 E1 or E3 plan for free for 12 months.
-After this period, it’s available for $4 per user per month or as a pay-per-minute option.
-This add on is included with Office 365 E5 and Microsoft 365 E5 plans.
+Microsoft Teams Audio Conferencing with dial-out to USA/CAN can now be added for free to any Office 365 or Microsoft 365 subscription that includes Microsoft Teams.

 Microsoft Teams Rooms